How to Build and Use a Subsonic Wind Tunnel

 Today, wind tunnels are used by NASA, Boeing, Northrop Grumman, and every other organization that makes aircraft and spacecraft.
 In fact, NASA AMES, in Moffet Field, California, has the most wind tunnels at any one location in the world, and also has the largest wind tunnel on Earth!
 Wind tunnels are also used for educational purposes.
 For instance, schools use them to demonstrate how planes fly.
 They are also used in research projects, as students design aircraft models and test their performance.

 Science Buddies is proud to offer this how-to guide, which provides the design for an educational wind tunnel that you can build yourself.
 Though it's certainly not big enough or sophisticated enough to study a space shuttle or the new Boeing 787 Dreamliner, it is excellent for classroom use and for science fair projects.
 The design has been rigorously tested, and while you will learn the precise method for building a working wind tunnel, we thought it also important to share the obstacles we encountered along the way, so you can avoid the same pitfalls.
 In addition, once you've completed the wind tunnel, Science Buddies has several aerodynamics-related Project Ideas, which require the use of a wind tunnel, so be sure to look those up and try them out when you're ready for testing!
-Here are a few examples:
+Here are a couple of examples: Which Wing Design Creates the Greatest Lift? and Winglets in Wind Tunnels

 Third, it is important to know that the wind tunnel fan is similar to the engines on a plane.
 The engines push the plane forward, which makes wind pass over the wings.
 The fan draws air backward, so that it passes over the wings in the same way as if the model were propelling itself forward.
 The proper way to describe this is that the fan simulates thrust.